-New Year, same program!
-Last January I jumped on the FASTer Way to Fat Loss program with my friend and coach, Deanna Pizitz.
-I’m so happy she introduced me to this new lifestyle that incorporates intermittent fasting, whole nutrition, carb cycling, and fitness.
-In 6 weeks, she was able to teach me so much about how the body digests food, stores fat and HOW to turn your body into a fat-burning machine.
+Last January I jumped on the FASTer Way to Fat Loss program with my friend and coach, Deanna Pizitz (she’s no longer coaching, so I’ve joined my girl Brandi’s team).
+I’m so happy to have found a manageable lifestyle program that incorporates intermittent fasting, whole nutrition, carb cycling, and fitness.
+In just 6 weeks, I was able to learn so much about how the body digests food, stores fat and HOW to turn your body into a fat-burning machine.
 One of the major components of the FASTer Way Program is implementing an eating schedule called “Intermittent Fasting.”

 What is intermittent fasting?

 It is not a diet.
 It is a time-restricted eating schedule.
 Fasting has been shown to help to support weight loss and improve blood sugar, brain function, and longevity.

 How Intermittent Fasting Works to Lose Weight and Burn Fat